Upgrades for your Yamaha Disklavier! Where to Start?

 Our piano is in a building that isn’t heated in the winter.
 Do we need to do anything?

 This is a pretty common situation here in Maine in churches and grange halls.
-Curiously, pianos exposed to colder temperatures tend to hold a better tune overall—this is because it’s largely the heating of the air that causes dryness in the winter, and cooler spaces maintain better humidity levels.
+Curiously, pianos exposed to colder temperatures tend to hold a better tune overall.
+This is because it’s the heating of the air that causes dryness in the winter, and cooler spaces maintain better humidity levels.

 The movers broke my pedals!
 Can you fix them?

-It’s quite common for home movers unfamiliar with pianos to struggle when putting together the pedal assembly—this is one good reason to hire professional piano movers.
+It’s quite common for home movers unfamiliar with pianos to struggle when putting together the pedal assembly.
+This is one good reason to hire professional piano movers.
 Usually in these cases nothing is actually broken, and I can put the pedals back together in the same visit.
-However, in the case of major breaks, I can supply replacements (usually on a return visit) or can duplicate components (often with the help of a carpenter).
+However, in the case of major breaks, I can supply replacements (often on a return visit) or can duplicate components (often with the help of a carpenter).

 Something fell into my piano!
 Can you get it?